sbcc-cs105/EX01-HelloWorld/README.md

 This is your first assignment and this assignment's purpose is to give you some practice using the tools that we will be involved with all semester.
 This exercise should help you adapt to the class' workflow.

 The **first thing you should do** is read the BitBucket repository titled "[How to Start Every Project in this Class](http://crowd.cs.sbcc.edu:7990/projects/CS105F2016/repos/allan.knight/browse/HowToStartEveryProject.md)".
-You can find this page by looking on the class Moodle page, or going to the class [BitBucket](http://crowd.cs.sbcc.edu:7990/projects).
-It should be in the first block.

 After you have read that page follow the instructions.
 The **ProjectName** mentioned on the page is called **HelloWorld** for this assignment.
 All assignments start with a sentence giving you the name of the project.
 You can see this above in the bolded word.